algolia/instantsearch-android/README.md

 This guide will walk you through the few steps needed to start a project with InstantSearch Android, while explaining its basic concepts.

 ## Searcher
-The main component of InstantSearch Android is the **Searcher**, which will wrap an [Algolia Client](https://github.com/algolia/algoliasearch-client-android/blob/master/algoliasearch/src/main/java/com/algolia/search/saas/Client.java) and provide a level of abstraction over it.
+The main component of InstantSearch Android is the **Searcher**, which will wrap an [Algolia API `Client`](https://github.com/algolia/algoliasearch-client-android/blob/master/algoliasearch/src/main/java/com/algolia/search/saas/Client.java) and provide a level of abstraction over it.

 To create a Searcher, simply call its constructor with your Application ID, the appropriate API Key and the name of the index you want to target:
 ```java